owncloud-archive/nexus/README.md

 Afterwards you can hack on `./build/src/reva` or  `./build/src/phoenix`.

-Changes to reva can be built and redeployed with `make future`.
+Changes to reva can be built and redeployed with `make reva-rebuild` or only for specific services.

-Changes to phoenix are automatically redeployed by the `yarn run watch` inside the phoenix container.
+FIXME Changes to phoenix are automatically redeployed by the `yarn run watch` inside the phoenix container.

 When you are done, commit the changes in `./build/src/*` to a feature or bugfix branch (as in prefix it with `feature/` or `bugfix/`)